 If the MacBook Pro is out of your price range, go with the new MacBook Air M1 instead.
 You won't be disappointed.

-The MacBook Pro M1 is the first of Apple’s professional laptops to come with its new M1 chip, rather than Intel hardware.
+The MacBook Pro M1 was the first of Apple’s professional laptops to come with its new M1 chip, rather than Intel hardware.
 The result is a powerful machine that's capable of handling heavy design and video editing tasks with relative ease.

 Design-wise, the MacBook Pro M1 doesn't deviate from its previous iteration – which isn't necessarily a bad thing but might be disappointing for anyone who expected a more obvious refresh.
 However, it's the performance of this MacBook Pro that's worth talking about here.
 It features Apple's 8-core M1 chip with integrated 8GB graphics, macOS Big Sur (which can also run iOS apps), and all-day battery life.